 - Private citizens

-Class V stormwater drainage wells are use subsurface infiltration to manage surface water runoff (rainwater or snow melt).
-Stormater drainage wells may have a variety of designs and are often refered to by names that include:
+Class V stormwater drainage wells are used for subsurface infiltration to manage surface water runoff (rainwater or snow melt).
+Stormwater drainage wells may have a variety of designs and are often referred to by names that include:

 - Dry wells